Treasury-Analytics-and-Insights/DistributionExplorer/README.md

 # Introduction
 This package contains prototype software for running the Income Distribution Explorer application.
-This software was developed by an intern who joined the Analytics and Insights team during the summer of 2021/22 as part of the Analytics and Research in Government internship programme.
+This software was developed by Boston Hart during the summer of 2021/22.
+Boston joined the Analytics and Insights team as part of the Analytics and Research in Government internship programme.

 The Income Distribution Explorer is a tool which can be used to understand the income distribution for households and families in New Zealand.